canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 The ``network_available`` test that we have created during this tutorial is very simple but, in the real world things are not as simple.
-For example, right now we are only pinging once from the test, if the ping goes through we call that a success, else a failure.
+For example, right now we are only pinging once from the test, if the ping goes through the test is considered successful; otherwise, it's a failure.
 This works in our simple scenario while developing the test, but when hundreds of devices all try to ping at the same time things can get messy quickly, and messages can get lost.
 One possible evolution for this test is to do more pings and use the packet